d12frosted/elpa-mirror/stable-melpa/ebuku-readme.txt

 * whether to automatically retrieve URL metadata when adding a bookmark; and

-* the faces used by Ebuku.
+* the faces used by Ebuku;

+* whether to use `sqlite' to refresh the `ebuku-bookmarks' and `ebuku-tags' cache variables (requires separate installation of `sqlite3' executable).

 ## TODO